ymolists/website/src/routes/blog/gitpod-remote-developer-environment.md

 After over one year of intensive work, we are proud to announce the public Beta of Gitpod.

-Gitpod is an online IDE which can be launched from any GitHub page.
+Gitpod is a Remote Developer Environment which can be launched from any GitHub page.
 Simply **prefix any GitHub-URL with “*https://gitpod.io/#*”** or use our [browser extension](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki?hl=en) that adds a button to GitHub pages.

 Within seconds, Gitpod provides you with a fully working developer environment, including a VS Code-powered IDE and a cloud-based Linux container configured specifically for the project at hand.